Coconut oil is an excellent moisturizer for our skin and hair.

 Especially if you are looking for an effective wood oil sealant, linseed oil works best.

-In a pinch, you can however use coconut oil to give a good polish to your old wood furniture.
+In a pinch, however, you can use coconut oil to polish your old wood furniture.

 And your guests will love the shine you have just given.